FaideWW/glox/README.md

 block          → "{" declaration* "}" ;

 expression     → assignment ;
-assignment     → IDENTIFIER "=" assignment
+assignment     → ( call ". " )?
+IDENTIFIER "=" assignment
                | condition ;
 condition      → logic_or ( ( "?" ) condition ( ":" ) condition )? ;
 logic_or       → logic_and ( "or" logic_and )* ;